Crafts on Peel: A Bridge Between Traditional Craftsmen and Contemporary Artisans

 This is the hope of Crafts on Peel, a non-profit organisation which project is to revive, reinterpret and perpetuate traditional craftsmanship by fostering collaborations between traditional craftsmen and contemporary artisans through apprenticeship and techniques’ exchange, with the aim to nurture younger generations to incorporate traditional skills into innovative contemporary designs.

-The essence of craftsmanship lies in the hands.
 At the core of the concept of Crafts on Peel is the stories of craftsmen.
-Composed of a pair of “hands” (手) in two Chinese characters, the fundamental tool for a craftsman, their logo is a perfect reflection of their commitment to preserve Chinese cultural heritage.
+Composed of a pair of “hands” (手) in two Chinese characters – the fundamental tool for a craftsman – their logo is a perfect reflection of their commitment to preserve Chinese cultural heritage.
 The two hands also symbolise the relationship between the craft master and his apprentice, as the skill is passed on from one generation to the next.

 Set in a historical building built in 1948 on Peel Street, Central, the space is the embodiment of Crafts on Peel’s intent to connect history and future.
 The restoration took eighteen months to Founder Yama Chan and Creative Director Penelope Luk.
 Their objective was to preserve and revitalise, to combine new and old, by using modernised materials to contrast with the existing exposed brick walls and staircases.